 Inlay to the fetish blocks consist of 6mm quartz capped abalone cabs, while the lighter bird has 2.2mm faceted African cognac diamonds, and the other, 2.3mm faceted black diamonds, both set as eyes.

-This flute was tuned at a wood temperature of 71.6 degrees F, @ 62% humidity.
+This flute was tuned at a wood temperature of 71.6 degrees F, an ambient temp of 72.4 degrees F, @ 62% humidity.

-The drone holes can play a drone tone of the fundamental, F#, or A, B, or C#, depending on which ties are removed.
-For performance purposes, removing the ties altogether and replacing them with painters or electrical tape, facilitates a quick transition from one drone note to another.
-I have also included some small corks for this purpose.
+The drone holes can play a drone tone of the fundamental, F#, or A, B, or C#, depending on which plugs are removed.
+For performance purposes, removing the plugs altogether and replacing them with painters or electrical tape, facilitates a quick transition from one drone note to another.
+I have also included both reshaped violin tuning pegs, as well as a dozen rubber plugs for this purpose and your experimentation.
 Additionally, in terms of care and feeding, it is unnecessary to remove the blocks for drying purposes.
 Simply loosen the ties and move the blocks to the side, or slip them from the looped ties.
 Should you at some point remove the fetish ties, for whatever reason, a wooden toothpick is the best tool for coaxing the ties down through their holes again.

-Purchase of this flute includes a display stand crafted from California Buckeye burl and curly maple, as well as a meticulously crafted deerskin flute bag by Ann Charles, of Kansa bags.
-This particular bag features waterfall fringe, buffalo nickel conchos and antique porcelain beads.
+Purchase of this flute includes a display stand crafted from California Buckeye burl and curly maple, with turquoise and abalone accents, as well as a meticulously crafted deerskin flute bag by Ann Charles, of Kansa bags.
+This particular bag features waterfall fringe, buffalo nickel conchos and antique porcelain beads, retailing for $170.00 USD.........
+In addition to a strong voice, this may be my most beautiful, yet time consuming build to date.